House GOP Introduces Obamacare Replacement Bill That Would End Mandate

 Waiting for this moment

-“We’re working through the final details of this,” Rep. Kevin Brady, a Republican from Texas and the House Ways and Means Chairman, told Fox News Saturday.
+Rep. Kevin Brady, a Republican from Texas and the House Ways and Means chairman, said in a written statement, "our legislation transfers power from Washington back to the American people.
+We dismantle Obamacare's damaging taxes and mandates so states can deliver quality, affordable options based on what their patient populations need, and workers and families can have the freedom and flexibility to make their own health care choices."

-Two House committees are expected to vote on the measure as early as Wednesday, according to aides and committee members.
-Since this is the first time most lawmakers and the public will actually see the bill, it’s also the most significant test to see that the legislation can at the very least survive early flogging from all sides.
+Two House committees have scheduled meetings on the bill for Wednesday, according to aides and committee members.
+Since this is the first time most lawmakers and the public will actually see the bill, it's also the most significant test to see that the legislation can at the very least survive early flogging from all sides.

 The lack of a CBO score may concern lawmakers.

 While Republicans had long argued their plan would give consumers more flexibility, the reality is that the GOP replacement bill was not necessarily designed to cover more people than the Affordable Care Act did.
-The CBO score is expected to reflect that reality, which is part of the reason it is not expected to be part of the bill’s initial unveiling.
+The CBO score is expected to reflect that reality, which is part of the reason it was not part of the bill's initial unveiling.

 Difficult politics ahead

-Schisms over how to overhaul Medicaid, how to structure refundable tax credits, and whether to cap the tax exclusion on employer-based health insurance to pay for a replacement, which some have charged is no different than the unpopular Cadillac tax, won’t be solved anytime soon.
+Schisms over how to overhaul Medicaid and how to structure refundable tax credits won't be solved anytime soon.

 Republican leaders have worked aggressively to forge consensus with their members in listening sessions and meetings behind closed doors in recent weeks, but the divides between conservatives and moderates, and those between moderates and lawmakers from states that expanded Medicaid under Obamacare are not going away.